 Lake Indoon is a popular destination for campers, some travelling from as far away as the south-west of WA and northern WA, for weekend camping and other recreation activities.
-The camping grounds are simple, and there are clean toilet facilities and a drinking water tank.
+The large camping areas under beautiful trees with lots of bird life are easily accessible, with clean toilet facilities and a drinking water tank.

 Lake Indoon is a brackish, freshwater lake, which has served as an aquatic playground since the late 1950s, early 1960s.
 The lake covers 130 hectares of the Lake Indoon Reserve, with a depth varying from approximately 1.5m – 5m depending on the seasons and rainfall.
 It is approximately 4.5kms around the lake, via the beach.
 Lake Indoon is fed from Erindoon and Bindoon creeks, and fills up by the end of winter.
 Overflow from Lake Indoon drifts back in to the Lake Logue system.
 Back in the 1930s, when the lake was dry, the local property owner built a windmill in the lake basin.
 Parts of the windmill head can still be found on the southwest corner of the lake.

 The Lake Indoon facilities include camping grounds around the lake, an ablution block with showers (no hot water), and a tank for drinking water.
 The boat ramp has been reconstructed, making it a sturdy, concrete structure.
 A gas BBQ and picnic area is available for your use near the boat ramp on the north side of the Lake.
 Murals have been painted on the ablution block and drinking water tank by local artists.